Construction and Programming of DC Sensor Systems

 This course is followed by 22462 Construction and Programming of AC Sensor Systems.

-Participants must buy and bring their own Arduino Uno Starter kit.
-It is recommended to buy “Elegoo – The most complete starter kit for UNO” several months before semester start.
-An Arduino Uno R4 cannot be used in the course, as it is completely different from the microcontroller used in the lectures and exsercises.
+Participants must buy and bring their own Arduino Starter kit.
+It is recommended to buy “Elegoo – Mega 2560 The Most Complete Starter Kit” or equivalent kit several months before semester start.
+The course uses an Arduino Mega 2560 R3 because its microcontroller provides easy access to register programming.

 Limited number of seats